Thinking Sustainably and Building Quality Homes

 - Products manufactured from abundant resources such as lime, clay or rock.

-- Products minimise use of fossil-fuel energy in the manufacturing process (embodied carbon).
+- Products minimise the use of fossil-fuel energy in the manufacturing process (embodied carbon).

 - Materials which, as a part of their function, improve a building’s energy efficiency.